 By taking on the responsibility for my partner, I was enabling their inability to deal with their emotions and life.

 By fulfilling their needs, I stopped their development in learning how to deal with their life and it’s many problems.

 With hindsight, I could have been there for my partner emotionally, without taking on their problems as my own.

 If I wanted to go on to have a successful and balanced relationship, I had to deal with my emotional wounds and develop healthy boundaries.

 And the most important lesson was that I needed myself.
 I needed my love, my attention, my kindness and my compassion for me until I healed the wounds of the past.

 And I ditched the saviour complex once and for all and the emotionally wounded men eventually disappeared.

 There is only once person you can save, my friends, and that is yourself.

 Are you an Empath who is a bit of a rescuer?
-Check out my Rise of the Empath E-Course to give you the tools to develop your boundaries.
-Click below for details.
+Sign up for my FREE Happy Empath Guide to give you the tools to develop your boundaries.